r-hub/blog/content/post/2020-04-29-maintenance/index.md

 ### Continuous integration

 How about learning to tame some online services to run commands on your R package at your own will and without too much effort?
+Apart from the last subsection, this section assumes you are using [Git](/2019/04/25/r-devel-linux-x86-64-debian-clang/).

 #### Run something every time you make a change